gccunha015-old/nodejs-user-management-service/README.md

 - [How to structure an Express.js REST API with best practices][treblle-1]
 - [Node Best Practices][goldbergyoni-1]
 - [The secret to scale and update Node.js applications at any time of the day][erick-wendel-2]
+- [How to mock an imported Typescript class with Jest][abou-kone-1]

 <p align="right">(<a href="#nodejs-authentication-service">back to top ⬆️</a>)</p>